Skip to main content

 HCL Argument NameDescriptionValue TypeDefault Value

-The idle timeout SFTP protocol sessions.
+The idle timeout protocol sessions.

 cluster